 Continuous Improvement

-structure of a Kanban board
+Structure of a Kanban Board

 Introducing the Kanban Board in Four Steps

-Choosing the right board
+Choosing the Right Board

 Initial Setup

-Continuous adaptation
+Continuous Adjustment

-Regular updates
+Regular Updates

 The board should be updated regularly to accurately reflect the current status of tasks.